9elements/hex-mcp/README.md

 2. Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
 3. Visit [`localhost:4000`](http://localhost:4000) from your browser

+## Disclaimer

+While this service uses the API provided by hex.pm, we are not affiliated with or endorsed by hex.pm.
+The service is provided as-is without any warranty.
+Use at your own discretion.

 ## Production Deployment

 For production deployment instructions, please refer to the [Phoenix deployment guides](https://hexdocs.pm/phoenix/deployment.html).